viktory/pig-latin/README.md

 2. Punctuation is always be moved in 3 chars to the end of the word (postfix `way` for vowel-words and `firstConsonant+ay` for consonant-words) (if not `way`-ended word). `WordModifierCommand.putSpecialCharacters` could be optimized.

 **Time complexity** - O(n)

 **Memory complexity** = 2 * O(n)

 ------
 ### Development time
-Approximate 8-10 hours for bootstrapping the project, all 3 types of algorithms and tests.
+Approximate 8-10 hours for bootstrapping the project and all its settings, all 3 types of algorithms and tests.
 Approximately half of the time was spent on 'StringBased' logic and refactoring.